zoundibona/K8sWebhook/README.md

     }

-Of course the content will not always be the same, meanwhile they are some importants fields here Among the most important fields there is the UID available at json_data["request"]["uid"], the UID identifies the request and the response to the API server must also use the same UID when responding to the API server.
+Of course the content will not always be the same, meanwhile they are some importants fields here I will mention.

+Among the most importantw fields there is the request "UID"  available at json_data["request"]["uid"], the UID identifies the request and the response to the API server from the webhook server must also use the same UID.

-The second important field is "spec" of the resources it is available at ["request"]["object"]["spec"], this is like spec under a POD configuration.
+The second important field is "spec" , it is available at ["request"]["object"]["spec"], this is like spec under a POD yaml configuration.
-Here you can extract the data and provide a response to the API server
+Here you can extract the data in spec section and allow or reject the request.

 * ## KUBERNETES WEBHOOK RESPONSE

-Webhooks respond with a 200 HTTP status code, Content-Type: application/json, and a body containing an AdmissionReview object (in the same version they were sent), with the response stanza populated, serialized to JSON.
+Webhooks respond with a 200 HTTP status code, Content-Type: application/json, and a body containing an AdmissionReview object (in the same version they were sent), with the response sterialized to JSON.

-At a minimum, the response stanza must contain the following fields:
+At a minimum, the response  must contain the following fields:

 uid, copied from the request.uid sent to the webhook allowed, either set to true or false